 Here’s the thing about the Dealer’s room that I’ll never understand: why is it people stand in the middle of the aisles and talk to each other?
 I don’t mean the “hey, let’s go this way” but full conversations.
 Given how packed the room gets, I’d think you’d want to do such things in an area where you wouldn’t be obstructing traffic.

-While Friday’s trip was more about identifying potential buys on Sunday, Egg had put me on the look out for Kevin Hearne‘s Iron Druid Chronicles which my wife pointed out after about 2 minutes in the room.
+While Friday’s trip was more about identifying potential buys on Sunday as well as looking for some things to do in Nashville, Egg had put me on the look out for Kevin Hearne‘s Iron Druid Chronicles which my wife pointed out after about 2 minutes in the room.
 I ended up speaking with Kevin for a few minutes and grabbed a couple of copies of the comic.

 The final panel attempt on Friday was one for the Gilmore Girls featuring Sean Gunn.
 Apparently, a room which holds 350 people is not enough by about 50 people and superfan that my wife is – was shut out.